frederic-perez/AmE-dictionary/data/dictionary.md

 __harp on__ _phr v_ :three: (harping on) To talk or write about to an excessive and tedious degree. _She told her she was always harping on him._
 __harridan__ _n_ A vicious and scolding woman, especially an older one. _Syn_ shrew, virago
 __harrow__ _n_
+__harrowing experience__ _idiom_ An experience that is frightening, chilling, or disturbing, either due to an implied or actual element of danger, or from being physically or emotionally unpleasant.
 __harrowing__ _adj_ :two::hammer: _A harrowing oddyssey._
 __harry__ _v_ :seven: (harried) __1__ To make a destructive raid on (enemy territory). __2__ To harass or torment. _The weather will continue to harry firefighters._ _A harried mom._ _Harried souls._
 __harshest__